Bertel-O-Steen-AS/openfaas-template-classic-typescript/README.md

 # Typescript template for OpenFaaS

 This template is based on the official `node12` template from OpenFaaS.
 It allows you to write your function in Typescript, that will be compiled to javascript during the build process.
-THis template uses openfaas/classic-watchdog
+This template uses openfaas/classic-watchdog

 ## Usage